mukkino/Find-WebLinks/README.md

 .\Find-WebLinks.ps1 "urls.txt" "*download*" "matched.txt" Append File -ThrottleLimit 8
 ```

-Important:
+Important behaviour:

 - Parallel mode requires PowerShell 7 or later.
 - `-ThrottleLimit` greater than `1` is only useful in `SourceType File` mode.
-- Worker threads fetch and extract links.
-The parent process handles filtering, writing, logging, and progress centrally to reduce file-lock races.
+- Worker runspaces fetch pages and extract links.
+- The parent process handles filtering, writing, logging, and progress centrally to reduce file-lock races.
-- Default is `1`, which means sequential processing.
+- The default is `1`, which means sequential processing.

 ---

-## File maintenance during a normal run
+## Maintenance during a normal run

-Version 1.5 can deduplicate and sort involved files before or after a scraping run.
+Find-WebLinks can deduplicate and sort involved files before or after a scraping run.

 | Option | Default | Meaning |
 |---|---:|---|